-Flipping the barrel of the revolver up, I rotated the cylinder and quickly dumped the empty shells.
-With gore covered fingers, I began to reload, carefully feeding cartridges into the empty chambers, one by one.
+Flipping the barrel of the revolver upwards, I rotated the cylinder and quickly dumped the empty shells.
+With gore covered fingers, I began to reload, carefully feeding cartridges into the chambers, one by one.
 Each turn of the cylinder made a quiet snick that I prayed the monster didn’t hear.

 Lightning struck nearby, temporarily overwhelming my senses with the painful crack of electricity.

-The barn was silent, except for the crackle of growing flames, and a low rhythmic hissing.
+The barn was silent except for the crackle of growing flames and a low rhythmic hissing.

 Smoke drifted into the stall, burning my eyes and lungs.
 I fought to stifle a cough.